 Technology is everyday

-From a technological point of view, recruiting is currently undergoing an evolution.
-Simple databases with the stored scans of printed CVs - the first-time staff will remember - are a thing of the past.
-The workplace of today's recruiter is regularly interspersed with new technologies, which help them to find candidates more quickly and quickly, and to provide them with higher success rates.
+Technologically, recruiting is currently undergoing an evolution.
+Simple databases with the stored scans of printed resumes - first-person employees will remember - are a thing of the past.
+The day-to-day work of today's recruiters is criss-crossed with new technologies that help them to find candidates more accurately and faster, and to provide them with higher success rates.

 The early adopters among the recruiters have already discovered the use of data as a precision tool for the recruitment process.
-Although in 75 percent of all Company There is a belief that HR data and analytics play an important role, with just 8 percent believing that their company is well positioned in this regard.
-When exactly is one, however, "well positioned"?
+Although in 75 percent of all Company There is a conviction that the use of data and analytics plays an important role in HR, just 8 percent believe that their company is really well positioned in this regard.
+But when exactly are you “well positioned”?

 With historical data on the desired candidate

 In data-based recruiting, companies create a profile of the ideal candidate and the market situation based on existing data.
 The findings thus obtained are used to define the recruiting measures.

 Those who have been using algorithms in recruiting for several years now have a wealth of insightful historical data.
 Using this data, it is possible to identify patterns in the profiles of successful top executives in the company and to answer important questions for the formulation of job advertisements:

 - From which universities does our top staff come?

 - How were the previous job titles?